Local microdistilleries brace for 400% excise tax hike in new year

 Come New Year’s Day, small distillers’ federal excise tax bill will quintuple.
 As many as 30% could close their doors, according to the Washington Distillers’ Guild, a local trade group representing craft distilleries.

-It’s also bad news for bar-hoppers: Consumers are likely to feel the tax hike in the form of higher prices for their craft cocktails.
+It’s also bad news for bar customers: Consumers are likely to feel the tax hike in the form of higher prices for their craft cocktails.

 Dozens of local distilleries have been forced under this year after falling behind in the industry’s fierce competition for shelf space in grocery stores and bars, according to the Washington Distillers’ Guild.
 Those who remain are bracing for the impact of the tax hike in the coming year.